 - Coinsurance.
 Your plan may require you to make coinsurance payments after you’ve met your deductible.
 Your coinsurance payments will be a set percentage of each medical visit you have or the medical service you receive.
 You’ll pay this percentage directly to the doctor’s office or hospital that provided your medical service.
 Your insurance plan will then pay the remaining percentage.

 - Copays.
 Some insurance policies require copays instead of coinsurance.
 Copays are a fixed dollar amount you’re responsible for paying after you meet your deductible amount.
 Like coinsurance payments, you will be responsible for paying your copay directly to your doctor or hospital’s office.
 Your insurance plan will pay the rest of your bill.

 The price you pay is divided between all of these factors.
 You should carefully evaluate each plan to determine which option best fits your budget.

 Blue Cross Blue Shield most likely has a local company website that has detailed information about your coverage.
 You can contact your local company if you have any questions or need assistance.
 Call 1-888-630-2583.

 Blue Cross Blue Shield offers easy access to your claims with your online account.

 Once you’re logged into your account, you can follow the directs to submit your out-of-network claims.
 You can then email your claim or mail it to the appropriate Blue Cross Blue Shield office.

 Getting health insurance is painless with BCBS by your side.
-Enter your zip and get started.
+Enter your ZIP code for a free quote and get started now.